 These dark chocolate raisin biscotti have a hint of rosemary in them for a savory and sweet combination.
 They’re gluten-free, grain-free and perfect naturally sweet holiday treat.

 So I really have no idea why my mom feels it necessary to make hundreds of biscotti, but she does.
 Every single year.
 And then we end up eating them well into February because throwing a cookie out would be a mortal sin equivalent.

 My mom’s recipe (which has been passed down on a battered recipe card for decades) is just the simple plain anise seed version with lots of butter, lots of sugar and all purpose flour.

-Besides the fact that these are technically gluten-free, grain-free and paleo, they’ve got rosemary (because apparently I really like putting the herb in my cookies lately), raisins and a dark chocolate dip going on too.
+Besides the fact that these are technically gluten-free, grain-free and paleo, they’ve got rosemary (because apparently I really like putting the herb in my cookies lately, hence these Spicy Rosemary Chocolate Chip Cookies), raisins and a dark chocolate dip going on too.

 These cookies only have ¼ cup maple syrup in them but you’d never know it thanks to the raisin’s’ natural sun-dried sweetness.

 I’m making a strong plea to scale back on the cookie madness this year but if nothing else, at least there will be a slightly healthier option with these.

 TRY THESE BISCOTTI TOO:

 - 2 tablespoons almond milk, or any milk